Dynamic, Compassionate and Connected Learners

 So what does this look like?
 Students are guided by the phases of the Inquiry Cycle by exploring, documenting, reflecting and acting, resulting in an authentic and personalized journey.
 Structuring our learning around the Inquiry Cycle, provides teachers and students with a framework that helps us as a school think beyond activities and move into a more thoughtful process that is engaging, relevant, challenging, and significant for all learners.
 To help even further visualize inquiry, our video explains each phase of the Inquiry Cycle by showcasing the PYP Exhibition, the student’s culmination experience of learning and a powerful demonstration of student agency.

 The Ersha Campus library is a dynamic, energetic, balanced, and connected learning space.
 It is a hub of creativity, and a place for quiet retreat.
 Reading for choice and learning are the primary goals for this space, along with ensuring that students have the skills required to be informed digital citizens and researchers, capable of exploring their own independent inquiries.

-Lessons are guided by the teacher librarian and constructed in collaboration with our elementary school teachers and the PYP Coordinator to ensure relevancy to classroom learning.
+Library lessons are guided by the teacher librarian and constructed in collaboration with our Elementary School teachers and the PYP Coordinator to ensure relevancy to classroom learning.
 Students are encouraged to develop a love of reading as they begin to understand how to use and utilize a library space to benefit their learning needs.

 At AISG, some of the best learning takes place beyond the classroom walls.
 We leverage our local and community relationships to enrich student learning opportunities.